GruppJa/TentaKiller/README.md

 Sortable lists (Challanges, Exams, Students)
 Center confirmation dialog (want to remove challange?)
-BUG after editing the list of Lies in a challange, navigation to exam occurs
+BUG after editing the list of Lies in a challange, navigation to exam occurs BUG selection in feedback while (ctrl) does not remove

 # DONE
 BUG clearing one message clears all (sometimes)